GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-20.md

 package of the JAR.
 For example, if a JAR contains `com.google.utilities.i18n` and `com.google.utilities.strings` then `com.google.utilities` is a good choice for module name.
-However if there's a second artifact that contains `com.google.utilities.math` and `com.google.utilities.stats`, you can't use `com.google.utilities` for both.
+However if there's a second artifact that contains `com.google.utilities.math` and `com.google.utilities.stats`, you can't choose the name `com.google.utilities` for both modules.

 This is similar to the OSGI Bundle-SymbolicName and should probably have the same value as that field.